kotocat/kotocat/README.md

 💖 im bisexual leaning a bit more into girls but i have like a massive crush on ermmmm ververmillion??? ew???

-🎀 i am the W in kekw
+🎀 just so yk i make a lot of jokes sexualizing myself but yeaaa dont do that 2 me atleast not without my permission i guess?? also SOME men just creep me out in general sooo.. oh n i am the W in kekw

 ﹒ ︵︵﹒︵︵୨ ꒰ talk ꒱ ୧︵︵﹒︵︵ ﹒

 ฅ^>⩊<^ฅ niji fans int~ (BOTH JP/EN BRANCHES!!!)

-🧷💅 fashion peeps welcome ♡
+🧷💅 fashion peeps welcome ♡ btw i will hide u if i want

+👿👿 dont talk 2 me if u feel so scary n intimidating on the INTERNET i want cute n funny friends....
 <!--
 **kotocat/kotocat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.